 Tonsil stones are solid, sometimes throbbing bits of bacteria and debris that get stuck in nooks on your tonsils.

-A gland-like structure in the back of your throat is what is referred to as tonsils; which you have one on each side.
+A gland-like structure in the back of your throat is what is referred to as a tonsil; you have one on each side.
 Tonsils are made of tissue with lymphocytes, cells that put off and fight contamination.
 However, many professionals believe your tonsils play a role in your immune system.
 It is expected to work like nets, ensnaring bacteria and viruses that come in through your throat.

 Tonsil Stone Causes